I was labeled a heretic in 2010 when I advised most clients to think twice about going down the Facebook rabbit hole.

 Unless you have nationwide locations, a far-flung scattering of friends and family means squat to you.
 You need people within a 3-5 mile radius.

 Oh, another thing… Facebook provides a platform for people to bitch about you.
 Sure, you can remove cranky posts… or not.
 But do you really need provide an under-performing, time-wasting, money-draining venue for that?

-Oh, by the way… as much as you might hate it, Yelp is a super-reliable way to attract cash-in-hand hot prospects at the very moment they are ready to buy (just take a look at this).
+Oh, by the way… as much as you might hate it, Yelp is a super-reliable way to attract cash-in-hand hot prospects at the very moment they are ready to buy.

 There are rare exceptions.